Basalt Columns of Iceland—Hexagonal Rocks of Wonder

 View of Studlagil canyon from the top looking down at the blue water in Iceland

-So, once you've seen one basalt column, you've seen them all, right?
-Not quite!
-Basalt columns can be found all over Iceland, and their manifestations are very diverse.
-Whether the basalt columns are complimenting a mighty adjacent waterfall or adorn the cliffs of a stunning canyon, no two formations are the same.
-Here are some of our favorite locations where you can find basalt columns in Iceland.
+Once you've seen one basalt column, you've seen them all, right?
+Not even close!
+Because of the prevalence of basalt rock and volcanic activity in the country, you can find basalt columns all over Iceland, and each of them is unique.
+Whether they’re framing a magnificent waterfall or adorning the cliffs of a stunning canyon, no two formations are the same.

 Reynisfjara Black Sand Beach